barricklab/burden/README.md

    - Following the diagram shown above, pipette 5µl of each BFP standard (JEB1204-JEB1208) in triplicate (for example: one culture is placed in G1, G5, G9, another culture is placed in G2, G6, G10, etc.).
    - For Blanks (indicated by blue wells): just add 5µl LB

-4. Load 5 µl of each “unique” transformed biobrick culture in triplicate.
+4. Load 5 µl of each “unique” transformatiion culture in triplicate.
    - This allows up to 23 unique strains to be measured per plate.
    - If you have less than 23 unique strains, load the rest of the wells with 5µl LB, and treat as blanks.